rickymclaren/cpm/README.md

 This uses the boot and bios from z80pack so the disk layout is as per z80pack: i.e. Four floppies a:, b:, c:, and d: plus two hard drives i:, and j:

+I have trapped the signals so:
+* bye.com will perform a halt which will end the emulator
+* CTRL+C will perform a warm boot from CCP - use CTRL+\ to abort if hung
+* CTRL+Z will send an EOF character but does not work unsing go run, use go build instead

 I have cribbed many ideas from :

 * https://github.com/koron-go/z80